 The Coalition Against Trafficking in Women is a great resource to find out about trafficking in countries around the world.

-Keep up to date with news about anti-trafficking efforts taking place around Kolkata.
+Keep up-to-date with news about anti-trafficking efforts taking place around India.

 Combating Sex Trafficking

 There are many organizations with different philosophies and goals that fight against sex trafficking.
 The size of the problem requires all of them to work together if trafficking is ever to be reduced or eliminated.

 One approach deals with demand a difficult endeavor.
 If those who patronize commercial sex workers in brothels or on the street do so because they believe that women and children are objects which can be bought and sold, then a fundamental attitude shift is necessary to address issues of demand.
 Women's groups worldwide are often adept at raising women's perceptions of themselves, but true empowerment must also lead to a shift in men's perceptions of women.

 Another approach is to combat the supply side by empowering people to decrease the vulnerability that leads to trafficking.
 Many victims, especially in the developing world, are taken from impoverished and remote areas into urban centers.
 Educational campaigns that reach rural areas teaching women and children about the ways traffickers approach and gain the trust of the vulnerable is part of the process.
 Empowering women through endeavors like micro-finance and national legislation also decreases their vulnerability.
 Reduction of poverty is, perhaps, the most effective method of reducing the supply of victims.